koaning/tokenwiser/README.md

 - [ ] Make vowpal wabbit configurable for spaCy.
 - [ ] Make LDA from sklearn compatible for spaCy.
 - [ ] Make LDA from vowpal wabbit compatible for spaCy.
-- [ ] Document both and make a demonstration project with some benchmarks.
+- [ ] Document all of these with proper examples.